 • Discussions: Discussions in this class have a two-fold purpose.
 First, discussions act as "attendance" for the week.
 As such it is important for students to post thoughtful responses to the prompt that show the student is engaging with the course content given.
 Students should be careful not to rely on Google searches but rather reference weekly PowerPoints, lectures, and the textbook.
 Because this class is fully online, discussions also provide a forum for students to connect.
 My hope is that study groups and study partners will be formed if possible, outside of class.
 Connection with classmates helps students succeed!
 Discussion posts open on Monday and close Sunday evening at 11:59pm.
-Because this is an "attendance" grade you are only required to post one time on the forum, and it is not required that you reply to classmates although it is encouraged!
+Because this is an "attendance" grade you are only required to post one time on the forum but it is required that you reply to classmates!